rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 a section.

 With that in mind, not associating any sectioning node with its own section has the advantage, that the above expression would always be true.
-And, because of that, the `parentSection` property of a section is in principle not required (i.e. optional).
-As such, that property is a mere matter of convenience.
+And, because of that, the `parentSection` property of a section object is in principle not required (i.e. optional).
+As such, that property is a matter of convenience.

 Note that this appears to be consistent with not having to explicitly define the corresponding relations (i.e. `SxN` and `SxS`).